prestonharberts/bib/Bible/amos3.md

 ###### ¶ 1
 Listen, you Israelites, to this message that the LORD is proclaiming against you!
 This message is for the entire clan I brought up from the land of Egypt:
 ###### 2
->  “ I have chosen you alone from all the clans of the earth.
+> “I have chosen you alone from all the clans of the earth.
->  “ Therefore I will punish you for all your sins.”
+> “Therefore I will punish you for all your sins.”
 ###### 3
 > Do two walk together without having met?
 ###### 4